Dr. Ryan Stewart, DO

 Frequently Asked Questions

 Should I tell my OB about gas leakage?
-Absolutely.
+Yes.
 Involuntary gas leakage can be an early sign of sphincter weakness.
-Mentioning it allows your doctor to evaluate and potentially address it before stool leakage develops.
+Bringing it up lets your doctor evaluate and potentially address it before stool leakage develops.
+Only about 10 to 30% of women with bowel leakage ever mention it to a doctor, so you would not be alone in finding it hard to bring up.

 Copyright © 2016-2026 Ryan Stewart, DO. | Privacy Policy